Shakespeare in Vermont: A younger vision of the Bard for today

 “But they’re still Shakespeare’s characters,” Maness said.
 “That’s the beauty of it.”

-Shakespeare in the Woods will present “Much Ado About Nothing” Aug.
-22-28, “Romeo and Juliet” Aug.
+Shakespeare in the Woods presented “Much Ado About Nothing” Aug.
+22-28, and offers “Romeo and Juliet” Aug.
 29-Sept.
 1, and “The Taming of the Shrew” Sept.
 5-8, outdoors rain or shine, at the Northshire Civic Center (Riley Rink) in Manchester.

 This take on one of Shakespeare’s wittiest comedies, “Much Ado About Nothing,” directed by Kevin Paley, tells the story of a group of soldiers returning to Vermont following a successful battle abroad.
 When they are all invited to stay under one roof, the result is a romantic comedy filled with love, deception and mistaken identity.
 Performed by an all-female cast, this “Much Ado” explores the world of masculinity and the many ways in which it shapes our society.